 2020 - a year of unpredictability, to say the least.
 We were all faced with new experiences, new challenges, and forced to find new solutions.
 After this year, many things will never be the same and we are, therefore, adjusting to “new normals” in every aspect of our lives.
 On Wednesday, December 9, factor-a Managing Director Marc Aufzug joined Amazon veteran and expert Alexander Ortner to discuss the challenges online retailers faced this year and how the “new Amazon normal” will change the way businesses proceed with their ecommerce.
 In this, kind of, year-end and looking back on 2020 session we would like to address the major challenges and also discoveries we made:

 “COVID might have been the first enemy ever to bring this famous unlimited shelf to its limit”

 Strategic challengesAs far as strategic challenges, large, international manufacturers and brands with huge marketing budgets have for years abided by the universally accepted rule that they wouldn’t allocate any of it to retailers.
 This inevitably begs the question: is Amazon considered a retailer or a marketing platform?
 The answer, Alex explains, is that Amazon uniquely takes on both of these roles.
 “They own the whole sales funnel, from product and paid advertising to the sale.”
 Businesses need to reconsider their budget allocation because it is nearly impossible to succeed without investing in every part of the sales funnel on Amazon and, “visibility is everything.”

 Biggest impactsSo, what is the most surprising effect of COVID?
 “The power and the speed of this shift,” remarks Alex.
 No one could have predicted what would happen when the world shut down in April and shifted focus to system-relevant products.
 And no one could have predicted that Amazon would run out of capacities.
 “COVID might have been the first enemy ever to bring this famous unlimited shelf to its limit,” as a life without in-person shopping turned everyone into online shoppers.
 With traffic numbers that were comparable to an “always on Prime Day,” Amazon doubled its profit by 100% to 5.2 billion USD in Q2 alone.
 As a result, the ecommerce giant also hired 100K new employees in the US and Canada alone.

 "No matter what it costs, you want to be the best in class on Amazon"

 Software and analyticsChanges in the software and analytics field this year are proving that people are no longer satisfied with JUST Amazon data when it comes to flexibility and building dashboards.
 The need to customize dashboards and collect data is becoming possible today and is actually “quite easy to build,” remarks Alex.
 Amazon’s new role as a marketing platform presents the need for a system that integrates data from numerous sources in order to view advertising and retail as well as other funnel data like social networks all in one place.
 The issue of companies dealing with multiple marketplaces, meaning several vendor centrals from different countries, also requires an all-in-one software system, rather than having to deal with multiple different tools.

 Marketing and advertisingYou can’t look at the “new Amazon” of 2020 without acknowledging the immense growth that has occurred in the platform’s marketing and advertising arenas.
-Search advertising is being used in combination with the display marketing platform, now searching for traffic and customers outside of Amazon.
+Search advertising is now being used in combination with the display marketing platform, now searching for traffic and customers outside of Amazon.
 Amazon, Alex predicts, will soon become the most important platform for display marketing.
 Businesses will be able to target DSP topics, implementing features within Sponsored Advertising, so everything can be managed from one console.
 Marc and Alex closed the session by summarizing the top 3 most important drivers:

 - The growth of Amazon that was catalyzed by this crazy year will continue and only speed up

-- There is a new standard in terms of content, and actively building your brand on Amazon is key because all of your customers are on Amazon
+- There is a new standard in terms of content and actively building your brand on Amazon is key because all of your customers are on Amazon

 - Lots of big things are happening in the world of FMCG on Amazon.
 Amazon Fresh and Prime are merging in the UK while Amazon Pantry and Plus are also being abolished - doing away with minimums for free shipping.
-You can now order a product for any price and have the opportunity to receive it that night
+You can now order a product for any price and have the opportunity to receive it that night.